SaiKanthDacha/SaiKanthDacha/_pages/interests.md

 ### Writing

 Lately, I have taken to writing down my thoughts on issues that interest me.
 I find that writing helps me develop better clarity in my thoughts and opinions, and helps me think more critically.
 As my PhD supervisor would probably agree, I have some ways to go when it comes to writing well.
 But I hope to sustain this habit and improve.
-Follow me on [Medium](http://www.google.com/url?q=http%3A%2F%2Fwww.medium.com%2F%40saikanthdacha&sa=D&sntz=1&usg=AFQjCNH8bycmIcXjSrj2_pnvAO0H-zlowQ) to keep up with my writing!
+You can find my writing here on [Medium](http://www.google.com/url?q=http%3A%2F%2Fwww.medium.com%2F%40saikanthdacha&sa=D&sntz=1&usg=AFQjCNH8bycmIcXjSrj2_pnvAO0H-zlowQ).

 ### Biking